QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 ;(two-in-a-row-final? '(Italian sardines sardines spaghetti parsley)) -> true
 {{< /highlight >}}

-Notice: the `(two-in-a-row-b?)` has two arguments whereas the `(two-in-a-row-final?)` only has one argument.
-In next chapter, we will see how to use `(letrec)` to isolate functions so that we can particularly define function as black box.
+Notice: although they are similar, the `(two-in-a-row-b?)` has two arguments whereas the `(two-in-a-row-final?)` only has one argument.
+In next chapter, we will see how to use `(letrec)` to isolate the definition of `(two-in-a-row-b?)`, so that we can wrap and use it as a black box.

-This design is inspiring to
-any function that can be solved with a intermediate changing argument, and a one by one searching procedure.
-For example, a function stores step-by step sums of a tuple.
+Another function stores step-by step sums of a tuple.
+It has similar procedure like the above, recursively operating the first and second atom of a list, with a changing intermediate argument saving the by-product for every step.

 {{< highlight scheme >}}
 (define sum-of-prefixes-b